SCRT-HQ/VaporShell/docs/glossary/Add-VSECSTaskDefinitionContainerDefinition.md

 If you are using an Amazon ECS-optimized Linux AMI, your instance needs at least version 1.26.0-1 of the ecs-init package.
 If your container instances are launched from version 20190301 or later, then they contain the required versions of the container agent and ecs-init.
 For more information, see Amazon ECS-optimized Linux AMI: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html in the *Amazon Elastic Container Service Developer Guide*.
-This parameter is available for tasks using the Fargate launch type in the Ohio us-east-2 region only and the task or service requires platform version 1.3.0 or later.
+For tasks using the Fargate launch type, the task or service requires platform version 1.3.0 or later.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-containerdefinitions.html#cfn-ecs-taskdefinition-containerdefinition-dependson
 DuplicatesAllowed: False